flexera-public/policy_templates/cost/aws/rightsize_compute_instances/README.md

 ## Functional Details

 - The policy leverages the AWS API to retrieve all instances and then uses the AWS CloudWatch API to check the instance average CPU and Memory utilization over a specified number of days.
-- The utilization data is provided for the following statistics: Average, 99th percentile, 95th percentile, 90th percentile.
+- The utilization data is provided for the following statistics: Average, Maximum, Minimum, 99th percentile, 95th percentile, 90th percentile.
 - The policy identifies all instances that have CPU utilization and/or Memory utilization below the Idle Instance CPU/Memory Threshold(s) defined by the user.
 The recommendation provided for Idle Instances is a termination action; termination can be performed in an automated manner or after approval.
 - The policy identifies all instances that have CPU utilization and/or Memory utilization below the Underutilized Instance CPU/Memory Threshold(s) defined by the user.
 The recommendation provided for Inefficient/Underutilized Instances is a downsize action; downsizing can be performed in an automated manner or after approval.